Yomguithereal/StreamlineD3/README.md

 ## <b>Project is currently in development</b>

 # StreamlineD3
-Providing developers with a simple way to create live visualizations for their live data streams.
+Providing developers with a simple way to create live updating visualizations for their streaming data.

 ## Features
   * Built-in functions to automate subscribing to live data streams